 Instructions

-- In a medium size pan over medium high heat, add vegetable oil.
+- In a medium size pan over medium high heat, add the vegetable oil.

-- Add omelet mixture and cook for a few minutes.
+- When the oil is hot, add the omelet mixture and cook for 2 to 3 minutes.

 Notes